 The Naturally Fresh Kitten Training Walnut Cat Litter is made from walnut shells, as well as naturally scented herbs.
 While this litter is designed to be clumping, we found that it doesn’t stick together as effectively as some of the other litters that we tested.

-The ingredients are all-natural and biodegradable, which is great if you’re looking for a more eco-friendly litter.
+The ingredients of this best litter for kittens training are all-natural and biodegradable, which is great if you’re looking for a more eco-friendly litter.
 The downside is that despite saying it’s dust-free and non-tracking, we found that it did both of these things.
 If you’re happy to compromise on the quality of your cat litter to use a more environmentally friendly option, then this is a good choice.
 Just don’t expect it to perform quite as well as other brands!

 You know you need cat litter for your kitten, but what sort should you buy?
 While it might seem that all cat litters are the same, that’s not the case at all.
-Let’s take a look at the things you should look for when making your choice.
+Let’s take a look at the things you should look for when making your choice for best kitten litter.

 Clumping or non-clumping?